 If you’re presenting and find yourself in a situation where you are asked a controversial question, or one that leads you to a topic you don’t wish to cover, the redirecting technique can be a lifesaver.

 When done correctly it will effectively shut down an enquiry and, instead, introduce a new line of thought.
-However, it’s important to practise this technique to be sure you get it right when it counts.
+However, it’s important to practise this technique to be sure you get it right handling questions when it counts.
 If your audience feels you’re deliberately evading the question it can backfire and amplify the situation instead.

 Effective redirection requires you to assertively close the question without being dismissive.
 Here are some redirection phrases you can customise to suit different scenarios: